-- Review the disposition of the recommendations in the external auditor's management letter; - Review quarterly result of oversight activities on internal audit functions of the Bank's subsidiaries and associates, including reporting of significant audit observations; - I. Receive and review reports of internal auditors, to monitor and evaluate the adequacy and effectiveness of the Bank's and covered subsidiaries' internal control system, including financial reporting, operational and compliance controls, risk management and security of physical and information assets on a going-concern basis and communicate the same through-out the Bank to ensure that Senior Management is taking appropriate corrective actions, in a timely manner in addressing control weaknesses and non-compliance with policies, laws and regulations and other issues identified by auditors and other control functions.
+- Review management representation letters before these are transmitted to the external auditor to ensure that items in the letter are complete and appropriate; - Review the disposition of the recommendations in the external auditor's management letter; - k.
+Review quarterly result of oversight activities on internal audit functions of the Bank's subsidiaries and associates, including reporting of significant audit observations; - I. Receive and review reports of internal auditors, to monitor and evaluate the adequacy and effectiveness of the Bank's and covered subsidiaries' internal control system, including financial reporting, operational and compliance controls, risk management and security of physical and information assets on a going-concern basis and communicate the same through-out the Bank to ensure that Senior Management is taking appropriate corrective actions, in a timely manner in addressing control weaknesses and non-compliance with policies, laws and regulations and other issues identified by auditors and other control functions.
 Furthermore, significant matters in the said reports should be reported to the Board of Directors; - m.
 Require Internal Audit Group to conduct a periodic formal review of the group structure, its controls and activities to assess consistency with the board approved policies, practices and strategies across the Metrobank Group and report the results of assessment/review directly to the AUDITCOM; - n.
 Review and monitor the overall suitability and effectiveness and conduct a regular performance appraisal of internal and external auditors and insourced/outsourced arrangement. - i.
+Evaluate and approve interlocking positions held by the Internal Audit Group (IAG) head, in accordance with the policy. - ii.
 Review the annual performance appraisal of the Internal Audit Group Head and report the same to the Board of Directors.
-Furthermore, the AUDITCOM shall recommend for approval of the Board of Directors the annual remuneration of the Internal Audit Group Head and budget of the internal audit function; - ii.
-The AUDITCOM shall report to the Board of Directors on the status of accomplishments of the outsourced internal audit activities, including significant findings noted during the conduct of the internal audit; - iii.
+Furthermore, the AUDITCOM shall recommend for approval of the Board of Directors the annual remuneration of the Internal Audit Group Head and budget of the internal audit function;

+- iii.
+The AUDITCOM shall report to the Board of Directors on the status of accomplishments of the outsourced internal audit activities, including significant findings noted during the conduct of the internal audit; - iv.
 Assess and monitor the integrity, independence and objectivity of external auditor, and the effectiveness of the audit process, taking into consideration relevant Philippine professional and regulatory requirements.
-Also, AUDITCOM shall review and monitor the external auditor's suitability and effectiveness on an annual basis; - o.
-Supervise and direct any special projects or investigations considered necessary; and - p.
-Recommend enhancements in the audit processes, ensure that the internal audit function follows sound internal auditing standards such as the International Standards for the Professional Practice of Internal Auditing (ISPPIA) and other supplemental standards issued by regulatory authorities/government agencies, as well as with relevant code of ethics, and continually engage the external auditor on matters concerning audit quality.
+Also, AUDITCOM shall review and monitor the external auditor's suitability and effectiveness on an annual basis; - Supervise and direct any special projects or investigations considered necessary; and - p.
+Recommend enhancements in the audit processes, ensure that the internal audit function follows sound internal auditing standards such as the International Standards for the Professional Practice of Internal Auditing (ISPPIA) and other supplemental standards issued by regulatory authorities'/government agencies, as well as with relevant code of ethics, and continually engage the external auditor on matters concerning audit quality.